rdchip/Temperature-24h-Raspberry-Pi/README.md

 <img src="picture/font_size.png" width=950>

-When you install the 2.8"display the system will reboot and your big monitor will no longer available.
+When you install the 2.8" display your big monitor will no longer available.
 If you want the big monitor back again, you need to uninstall the 2.8"display.
-Since the project is plot the temperature all the time, all is ok.
+Since the project is plot the temperature continuously, that is fine.

-From the terminal, go to the Raspberry folder and run the batch code "set_screen.sh" to install the 2.8"display.
+From the terminal, go to the Raspberry folder and run the batch code "set_screen.sh" to install the 2.8" display.
 ````sh
 $ sudo bash set_screen.sh
 ````